brechmos-stsci/celery-simple/README.md

 For both the worker computers and main computer you will need to activate the above environment.

+## Redis Broker

+You will need to have access to a Redis server for the task message passing.
+On my Mac, I went to `https://redis.io/download`, downloaded it, untarred and compiled.
+Then ran it using `redis-server` in the appropriate directory.

 ## Worker Computers

 For test purposes this can be run on your local computer.
 So, in this directory you can just run `sh runme_workers`.